CarlosNZ/fig-tree-evaluator/README.md

 ## Error handling

 By default, FigTree will throw errors that can be caught and handled by your application.
-The Error object is a `FigTreeError`, which extends the standard `Error` object (with `name` and `message` fields) with the following interface:
+The Error object is a `FigTreeError` type, which extends the standard `Error` object (with `name`, `message` and `stack` fields) with the following interface:

 ```ts
 interface FigTreeError extends Error {